 It’s a Bird and it’s Not

-The slavic people believed that storks bare the news of bad crops or abundance, dry or rainy summers.
+The Slavic people believed that storks bare the news of bad crops or abundance, dry or rainy summers.
 A pair of storks seen flying together could be a forecast of an upcoming wedding or birth.
-Storks appear in Polish culture, commerce, poetry and painting.
-They were also common in folklore and early slavic beliefs.
-Nature lovers fight for its preservation while companies put it in their logos, which they hope will make them look trustworthy and stress the Polish origin of the brand This “bird and not bird” is then a surprisingly universal symbol.
+Storks appear in Polish culture, commerce, poetry, and painting.
+They were also common in folklore and early Slavic beliefs.
+Nature lovers fight for its preservation while companies put it in their logos, which they hope will make them look trustworthy and stress the Polish origin of the brand This “bird and not a bird” is then a surprisingly universal symbol.